tilemill-project/tilemill/platforms/osx/SPARKLE.md

 To issue a dev channel update:

  1. Say the version you want to issue is `v0.9.0-141-g1b9a2ab`.
-This means that the update was issued after the `0.9.0` stable release and (following `git help describe`) the corresponding hash for the release is `1b9a2ab` (remove the `g`).
+This means that the update was issued after the `0.9.0` stable release, contains 141 commits since then, and (following `git help describe`) the corresponding hash for the release is `1b9a2ab` (remove the `g`).
- 1. Make sure the `TileMill-0.9.0.141.zip` is uploaded to GitHub Downloads.
+ 1. Make sure `TileMill-0.9.0.141.zip` is uploaded to GitHub Downloads.
+You can get this from the build server.
- 1. On your local copy of the repo, `git reset --hard 1b9a2ab`.
+ 1. On your local copy of the repo, issue a `git reset --hard 1b9a2ab` to help hint to the Sparkle process which commit you want to refer to.
  1. From `platforms/osx` issue a `make sparkle`.
 It will confirm that you want to push a Sparkle update for `TileMill-0.9.0.141`, then pull down the appropriate download.
 This ensures that you don't have to go through the somewhat-lengthy and error-prone release